koculu/Regor/docs/api/isRef.md

 ## Overview

-The `isRef` function is a utility provided by Regor.
-It determines whether a given value is a ref object, indicating that it has been converted into a ref using the `ref`, `sref` or `computed` functions.
+The `isRef` function determines whether a given value is a ref object, indicating that it has been converted into a ref using the `ref`, `sref` or `computed` functions.

 ## Usage